Skip to Content

 At the Wanaka Tree!

-The gorgeous town of Wanaka sits at the base of Lake Wanaka and has the Southern Alps as a backdrop.
-It’s often compared with neighboring Queenstown.
-However, Wanaka is smaller, quirkier, and less busy than Queenstown.
+The gorgeous town of Wanaka sits at the base of Lake Wanaka and has the Southern Alps painting a beautiful backdrop.
+It’s often compared with neighboring Queenstown, however Wanaka is smaller, less busy, and in my opinion, quirkier, than Queenstown.

-If you’re traveling with kids then there are lots of family-friendly activities in Wanaka too.
+If you’re traveling with kids, then there are lots of family-friendly activities in Wanaka too.
 We loved spending half a day at Puzzling World, or alternatively, you can rent a pedal boat from the lakefront and take in the gorgeous views from the water.
-Like Queenstown, there are also some great adventure activities in Wanaka including skydiving and riding in a jet boat.

 Stay Overnight in Wanaka